Keeping your children safe

 - We have a strict no smoking policy both inside and outside the nursery.

 We also want to support parents in protecting their children outside the nursery.
 In the age of tablets and smart-phones, one of the key areas is online safety.
 There are two excellent websites that provide practical advice on keeping your children safe if they are using the internet.
 These are:

 Safeguarding children is everybody’s responsibility.
-If you would like to discuss any areas of safeguarding with us, please do not hesitate to speak to our Manager, Jennifer.
+If you would like to discuss any areas of safeguarding with us, please do not hesitate to speak to our Manager, Claire.